jonnydiamond/DatabricksAutomation/README.md

 # About This Repository

-This Repository contains an Azure Databricks development framework for delivering Data Engineering/Machine Learning projects based on the below Azure Technologies:
+This Repository contains an Azure Databricks Development Framework for delivering Data Engineering/Machine Learning projects based on the below Azure Technologies:

 | Azure Databricks | Azure Log Analytics | Azure Monitor Service  | Azure Key Vault        |
 | ---------------- |:-------------------:| ----------------------:| ----------------------:|